khaizerdn/Tweetheart/README.md

 > Entry project for Whitecloack Technologies, Inc.

-A modern, secure dating application built with React, Node.js, Express, MySQL, and AWS S3.
+A modern, secure dating application built with React, Node.js, Express, MariaDB, and AWS S3.
 This application implements enterprise-grade security features, real-time communication, and a seamless user experience for matching and connecting with others.

 ---